RiseTechnologySpA/sbif-rails/README.md

     $ rails g sbif:config

-This will add a file in config/initializer/sbif-rails.rb and then you have to edit the api key from this file.
+This will add a file in config/initializer/sbif_rails.rb and then you have to edit the api key from this file.

 ## Usage

 ### Dollar

-This method get the current value of Dollar, it return a Currency object that have two attributes, value of type float and date of type date.
+This method gets the current value of Dollar, it return a Currency object that have two attributes, value of type float and date of type date.

 ```ruby
 Sbif::Dollar.get_current
 ```
-This method get all values of Dollar given a particular day, it needs three arguments of type integer, year, month and day, it return an Array of Currency objects that its have two attributes, value of type float and date of type date.
+This method gets all values of Dollar given a specific day, it needs three arguments of type integer, year, month and day, it return an Array of Currency objects that its have two attributes, value of type float and date of type date.

 ```ruby
 Sbif::Dollar.get_by_date(year,month,day)
 ```

-This method get all values of Dollar given a particular month, it needs two arguments of type integer, year and month day, it return an Array of Currency objects that its have two attributes, value of type float and date of type date.
+This method gets all values of Dollar given a particular month, it needs two arguments of type integer, year and month day, it return an Array of Currency objects that its have two attributes, value of type float and date of type date.

 ```ruby
 Sbif::Dollar.get_by_month(year,month)
 ```

-This method get all values of Dollar given a particular day, it needs one argument of type integer, year, it return Array of Currency objects that its have two attributes, value of type float and date of type date.
+This method gets all values of Dollar given a specific day, it needs one argument of type integer, year, it return Array of Currency objects that its have two attributes, value of type float and date of type date.

 ```ruby